teviet/animateimg/README.md

 You may edit this as necessary for your own installation.
-A value of "" means that `animateIMG` will look for icons in the same directory as the page being viewed; relative URLs are also possible.
+A value of "" means that `animateIMG` will look for icons in the same directory as the page being viewed; relative URLs are also allowed.
 You may also create your own icons, either globally or on a per-page or per-animation basis.
 Note that in the current implementation all "button" icons will be scaled to 20x20 pixels, while the "bar" icons